ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ideally) forged response, as desired by the DNS server.

-If the query contained the SDE EDNS option ({{client-request}}), the DNS server MAY return more detail in the EXTRA-TEXT field encoded as structured and machine-readable data.
+If the query contained the SDE EDNS option ({{client-request}}), and the DNS server performs filtering when replying to the query, the DNS server MUST include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data.
-If the SDE option is not present, the DNS server MUST NOT include structured JSON data and MUST convey the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}} if filtering is used when replying to the query.
+If the SDE option is not present, the DNS server MUST NOT include structured JSON data and MUST convey the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}}.

 Servers MAY decide to return small TTL values in filtered DNS responses (e.g., 10 seconds) to handle domain category and reputation